-Whether you’re one of the people who subscribes to the healing potential and health benefits of essential oils or part of the population who thinks that it is all New Age hullabaloo, no one can deny that essential oils have become a lot more commonplace nowadays.
-Below, I break down ten of the most pleasant essential oils you can find and what their benefits are for you and your home (ALSO SEE: Aromatherapy for your Home)
+Whether you’re one of the people who subscribe to the healing potential and health benefits of essential oils or part of the population who thinks that it is all New Age hullabaloo, no one can deny that essential oils have become a lot more commonplace nowadays.
+Below, I break down nine of the most pleasant essential oils you can find and what their benefits are for you and your home (ALSO SEE: Aromatherapy for your Home)

 Bergamot is from the citrus family; its rind is extracted to create the essential oil commonly used today.
 What people may be unaware of is that it is also a vital component in the preparation of black tea, specifically, adding bergamot to regular black tea is what we all call Earl Grey tea.
 As an oil, it is found to stimulate hormonal secretions that helps maintain the optimal metabolic rates and reduce nervous tension in the body, acting as a relaxant and/or sedative that relieves ailments associated with stress.